alessandroguggino/alessandroguggino.github.io/index.md

 <br>

-~ MSc Student in Computer Engineering (Cybersecurity) at <a href="https://www.polito.it" target="_blank">Polytechnic University of Turin</a>
+~ MSc Student in Computer Engineering at <a href="https://www.polito.it" target="_blank">Polytechnic University of Turin</a>

 ~ Former Cybersecurity Research Intern at <a href="https://www.linksfoundation.com" target="_blank">LINKS Foundation</a>